influxdata/telegraf/plugins/inputs/win_services/req_analysis.md

  Defined by Windows Service API, used for querying services, availability

 ### Admin rights
 Admin privileges are required to read service info.
-However, as telegraf mostly runs as a service under a local system account, it should be no problem.
+However, as telegraf mostly runs as a service under the Local System account, it should be no problem.

 ### Deployment
 Feature request mentions the monitoring of 5000 servers.
 This either means: